-- Making sure you do not help police prosecute you.
+- Make sure you do not help the police prosecute you.
 Talking to the police (trying to explain ie. getting your side of a story) rarely works.
 The best advice for a situation involving domestic violence accusations is not to talk at all.
-Not to talk to the police does not mean “I will tell them that nothing happened”.
-Not to talk mess “I can’t talk to you officer about this at all”.
-This is an important discussion that many people do not understand.
+Not talking to the police does not mean “I will tell them that nothing happened”.
+Not to talk means: “I can’t talk to you officer about this at all”.
+This is an important point that many people do not understand.
 They think if they can tell the officer that it was a misunderstanding – the police will just close their case.
-Not true.
-Police will simply not believe a word you say.
+Not true!
+Police is likely not believe a word you say!
 Call us directly right now to get immediate help in fighting your domestic violence case.
 You will need the help of a domestic violence defense attorney to win.

 - You must have heard about your right not to talk to the police or the court under the US Constitution (so-called the 5th amendment right not to incriminate yourself).
 You might not have heard of your wife (husband) right as a victim not to testify in court under California Law.
 California Code of Civil procedure 1219 says, “…a court shall not imprison or otherwise confine or place in custody the victim of a sexual assault or domestic violence crime for contempt if the contempt consists of refusing to testify concerning that sexual assault or domestic violence crime.”.
 This means that even if the police force your wife to come to court – they cannot force her to testify against you.
 Because most cases are based on live testimony of witnesses – not having a witness can result in a case being dismissed.
 If the victim refuses to testify – the DA might have no choice but to dismiss your domestic violence case.
 Keep in mind that telling someone not to go to court or police is a serious crime and a violation of Penal Code 136 – dissuading a witness.
 It is best if you call a domestic violence defense attorney to help you win a domestic violence case.